Cowjiang/zerotier-toolkit/README.md

 ## Copyright

 - Logo from `ZeroTier, Inc.`, icons from [FLATICON](https://www.flaticon.com/)
-- Build by Tauri and React, UI by NextUI
+- Build by Tauri and React, UI by HeroUI

 ## Contribute